photoangell/provejs-jquery/src/decorators/README.md

 ## Decorators

+A decorator is a jQuery plugin which:
+- listens to prove events (validated.input.prove),
+- decorates the form inputs using event data.

 ### Server Side Errors

 On initial page load you might need to decorate your form with server-side errors.
 You can decorate your form with server side errors.